0xNoi/CTF-Writeups/2018/Securinets CTF Quals 2018/The worst RSA Joke/README.md

 de ≡ 1 mod φ(p)

-we need to modular multiplicative inverse, using gmpy lib in python
+we need to do modular multiplicative inverse, using gmpy lib in python

 using: gmpy.invert(e, φ(p))
 ![](https://raw.githubusercontent.com/ozancetin/CTF-Writeups/master/2018/Securinets%20CTF%20Quals%202018/The%20worst%20RSA%20Joke/4.png)